 The AGS of Military Studies is designed to enhance the professional competence of Active Duty, Reserve Component, and National Guard service members.
 Completion of the degree will provide service members the education points needed for promotion and will establish the foundation for advancement toward a baccalaureate degree.
 The curriculum builds upon the basic general education requirements and provides focused instruction in the following areas: Leadership and Management, Military History, Political Science, Economics, Geography, Psychology, Sociology and Computer Science.
 View the full general education requirements for the Military Studies degree on the link below.

 The certificate program consist of 3 separate certificates; Leadership, Logistics, Dangerous Materials Handling.
 Each certificate requires the successful completion of 30 credit hours.
 Students may seek an individual certificate or complete all three.
 Most courses within each certificate are commonly offered at formal military schools and military installations throughout the Department of Defense.
 Credit may be awarded for previous attendance at these schools.
 Upon verification of documentation, students may transfer in up to 24 credit hours for successful completion of approved military courses.
-Each certificate requires the completion of 6 credit hours from the listed courses below with Barton Community College to meet residency requirements.
+Each certificate requires the completion of 6 credit hours from the listed courses (on the curriculum guides linked below) with Barton Community College to meet residency requirements.
 An overall 2.0 grade point average must be achieved for graduation.

 Click on the links below to download the Curriculum Guides.